tan7-njit/A04/README.md

 **Branch** <br> Branch is a independent line of development.
 By using branch you can seperate devolopment work without affecting other branches in repository.
-A repository can have multiple branches.
+A repository can have multiple branches.<br>
 **Clone** <br> Cloning is used by targetting an existed repository.
-By cloning you can full copy of all the data the targeted repository has.
+By cloning you can full copy of all the data the targeted repository has.<br>
 **Commit** <br> Commit is like the keeping records or leaving notes.
-So it records the changes you have made to files.
+So it records the changes you have made to files.<br>
 **Fetch** <br> Fetching is like downloading a folder from your google drive to local computer.
 Fetch command does the same.
-It downloads commits, files from a remote repository into local repository.
+It downloads commits, files from a remote repository into local repository.<br>
-**Git** <br> Git is a open source project for keeping track of source code.
+**Git** <br> Git is a open source project for keeping track of source code.<br>
 **Github** <br> For managing git we need a platform which is called github.
-Github is designed to manage git repositories  in a better way.
+Github is designed to manage git repositories  in a better way.<br>